 02 of 03

 For those with a sweet-tooth, shortbread (a buttery, crumbly cookie) is always present at Hogmanay and sometimes served with cheese.
-There will also most certainly be Scottish Cranachan—toasted oatmeal with Scottish raspberries and cream—or a tipsy laird trifle, which is similar to a classic British trifle but is doused in whisky instead of sherry.
+There will also most certainly be Scottish Cranachan—toasted oatmeal with Scottish raspberries and cream—or a tipsy laird trifle, which is similar to a classic British trifle but is doused in whiskey instead of sherry.

 03 of 03

 When it comes to liquor in Scotland, it has to be whisky.
-Scotch whisky (which is spelled without the "e") is world renowned and what better time to drink it than Hogmanay.
+Scotch whisky (which is spelled without the "e") is world-renowned and what better time to drink it than Hogmanay.
 Nobody knows exactly when the art of distilling was first practiced in Scotland, but belief is it was the Ancient Celts who first made whisky.
 The Celts call it uisge beatha—the water of life—which evolved into Scotch, a drink made only in Scotland but enjoyed around the world.

 Of course, you can drink Scotch whisky neat (no ice or mixer), on the rocks (with ice), or as part of a cocktail, like an affinity, a Scotch Manhattan.